Members can be contacted via the school office by phone on 01483 422924 or by emailing the Clerk - email@example.com

 LCs receive regular reports on standards and teaching – and monitor progress data, they visit the school regularly – covering all classes – to monitor progress and identify any issues and provide an oversight and agree the budget of the school.

-The Headteacher is responsible for the internal organisation, management and control of the school and working to the objectives agreed by the LGC board.
-The LGC provides the framework within which she and her staff work.
+The Headteacher is responsible for the internal organisation, management and control of the school and working to the objectives agreed by the LC board.
+The LC provides the framework within which she and her staff work.

-HOW THE LGC WORK AT St Mark and All Saints
+HOW THE LC WORK AT St Mark and All Saints

 At St Mark and All Saints there is one committee that look at different areas of the school –General Purpose and Finance & Teaching and Learning.
-The LGC are also responsible for the Nursery.
-A meeting of all LGC is held once per half term (6 times per year).
+The LC are also responsible for the Nursery.
+A meeting of all LC is held once per half term (6 times per year).

 Provides, in collaboration with the Headteacher, Assistant Head and staff, strategic direction and vision for the school.

 Contributes, in collaboration with the Headteacher, Assistant Head and staff, to establish, monitor and evaluate sections of the School Development Plan and all policies/plans/procedures relating to Leadership, Finance, Staffing and management of the school.

 Keeps relevant sections of the School Self-Evaluation under review and updates as necessary.